swagger-api/swagger-socket/README.md

      swaggerSocket.open(request);
 ```

-#### Sending requests -- You can send an array of Request or single request.
+#### Sending requests -- You can send an array of Requests or single Request.

 ```javascript
     var requests = new Array();